Speaking Your Truth: Why the Ancient Egyptians weighed hearts, not brains

 How do I know if I'm speaking my truth?

 Two reliable tests: (1) does the way you speak in public match the way you speak in private with people you trust?
 (2) Do you feel a quiet relief after speaking, or a tight, performative residue?
-Truth has a body signature — a settling.
-Inauthenticity has its own signature — a slight, persistent contraction.
+Truth has a somatic signature, and it often feels grounded and centred as you speak it.
+Inauthenticity has its own somatic signature, and it often feels contractive and shaky.

 Can AI undermine authentic voice?